Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 WHERE ranks = 1;
 ```

 This query is similar to the query is question 6 except I filtered to display results where `order_date` was before `join_date`.
-In the windows functions, i ordered in descending order because I wanted the ranking to start from the date closest to `join_date`.
+In the `dense_rank()` windows function, I ordered in descending order because I wanted the ranking to start from the date closest to `join_date`.

 customer_id	|product_name	|order_date	|join_date
 ---------|-------|-------|---------